A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Constrained mechanical systems

 \section{Constrained mechanical systems}

 Let us introduce the elements necessary to describe a constrained mechanical system.
 Consider a submanifold $N$ of a finite dimensional manifold $Q$ where $i_N\colon N\hookrightarrow Q$ is the canonical inclusion.
-Typically, it is considered $Q={\mathbb R}^m$, even though it is not the most general situation as described in Section \ref{section:Lie}.
+Typically, $Q={\mathbb R}^m$ is considered, even though it is not the most general situation as described in Sections~\ref{Sec:multibody} and ~\ref{section:Lie}.
 The dynamics on $N$ is specified by a Lagrangian function $L: TN\rightarrow {\mathbb R}$ that is assumed to be regular.

 At this point we could work on the submanifold $N$ from an intrinsic viewpoint or we could embed the problem in $Q$ to obtain the equations of motion as a constrained system.
 That family of constrained systems are called holonomic systems, as opposed to nonholonomic systems where constraints also involve velocities.